The 31st International Gilbert & Sullivan Festival 2025

 The partnership between Gilbert and Sullivan eventually soured due to various business disputes and personal conflicts, most notably the infamous “Carpet Quarrel” over the costs of a carpet for the Savoy Theatre.
 They briefly separated after this dispute but were persuaded to collaborate on two more operas before finally ending their partnership.

-Their influence on musical theatre is immense, shaping the format and style of modern musicals in thr UK and beyond.
-The clever integration of song and storyline in their works paved the way for the evolution of 20th-century musical theater both in the UK and the USA.
+Their influence on musical theatre is immense, shaping the format and style of modern musicals in the UK and beyond.
+The clever integration of song and storyline in their works paved the way for the evolution of 20th-century musical theatre both in the UK and the USA.
 Gilbert’s sharp librettos and Sullivan’s melodious scores have made their works enduring favourites, performed by amateur and professional companies worldwide.

 Bookings